Professional Development Programs

-For content related to past CMES professional development workshops for educators, please explore the workshop archive.
+For information on past CMES professional development workshops for educators, please explore the workshop archive.

-The University of Chicago Summer Teacher Institute is a multi-day, interdisciplinary professional development program for K-12 and post-secondary educators held every summer on campus in Hyde Park.
-Historically, the Summer Teacher Institute has brought together journalists, academics, policy professionals, and education specialists for an in depth examination of issues of global significance that have social, political, and environmental implications.
-In its current format, the Summer Teacher Institute is organized and co-sponsored by the University's area studies centers (CEAS, CEERES, CLAS, and CMES), in partnership with the Pulitzer Center on Crisis Reporting and with support from US Department of Education National Resource Center grants.
-All Summer Teacher Institute content is available online at UChicago Educator Outreach, a joint project of the the area studies centers mentioned above.
+The University of Chicago Summer Institute for Educators is a multi-day, interdisciplinary professional development program for K-12 and post-secondary educators held every summer on campus in Hyde Park.
+Historically, the Summer Institute has brought together journalists, academics, policy professionals, and education specialists for an in-depth examination of issues of global significance that have social, political, and environmental implications.
+In its current format, the Summer Institute is organized and co-sponsored by the University's area studies centers (CEAS, CEERES, CLAS, and CMES), in partnership with the Pulitzer Center on Crisis Reporting and with support from U.S. Department of Education Title VI National Resource Center grants.
+All Summer Institute content is available online at UChicago Educator Outreach, a joint project of the the area studies centers mentioned above.

 International Education Conference